Your pleasure is a powerful energy in this world.

 I’m so serious about this; if you have a clit and you’re not taking advantage of those bazillion nerve endings, it’s like dumping perfectly aged bottles of champagne down onto the ground.
 All that glorious joy, wasted.

 It’s your job to do whatever you need to do to have orgasms.
-Talk to your partner.
-Read a book.
-Buy a vibrator.
+Talk to your partner; you could look into things like penis rings for men for better and easier orgasms.
+Read a book or buy a vibrator.
 Take very special showers.
 Google sex scenes from Scandal.
 Watch Blue Is The Warmest Color.
 (You’re welcome.)
+Do research online to help out.
+Browse sex toy sites like lovegasm.
 Don’t tell me you can’t because you’re single– I was exceedingly single the last four years, and I had a very hot sex life with myself.
 If you can’t physically orgasm, find a sex therapist who can help you.
-I promise, you don’t want to miss out on this fantastic part of your human birthright.
+I promise you don’t want to miss out on this fantastic part of your human birthright.
 And it’s up to you to learn how to get the most out of it.

 Yeah, I know, I know– you don’t have time, you have to clean toilets, you don’t feel sexy, you have no privacy… I know.
 I know.
 Too bad.
 Do it anyway.